 In friendships, I’ve learned that by understanding each other’s individual needs, I can better care for them and feel better cared for myself.
 See, we’re all wired differently, and what benefits one of our friends isn’t always ideal for another.

-That’s why I love the Enneagram so much, and the way the tool offers insight into a person’s unique makeup.
+That’s why I love the Enneagram so much and how the tool can offer insight into a person’s unique makeup.
 When paired with communication, the Enneagram has taught me how to love my friends better and also how to ask for what I need.

-Of course, communication and grace are key in any relationship, and it’s most important to be kind with ourselves and others as well all learn how to love and care for one another.
+Of course, communication and grace are key in any relationship, and it’s most important to be kind to ourselves and others and learn how to love and care for one another.
 This feels especially necessary right now as we move from navigating virtual friendships to being together in person again.

 Below, you’ll find tips for caring for your friends (and expressing your own needs) through the lens of Enneagram numbers.
 Remember, these tips are not one size fits all (we’re more than our personality test results), but perhaps the Enneagram can help us all thrive a bit more in our relationships.